At-Home End-Of-Life

 • Mentation: Is your pet no longer the pet that you once knew?
 Does your pet recognize you or other pets?
 Does your pet cry or whine constantly?
 Turn circles or pace frequently?
 Does your pet seem disoriented or distressed?
 Does your pet show interest in their favorite things?
 Do they show signs of separation anxiety or stare blankly at walls?
 Does your pet seem to get lost in the corners of the room?

 Looking at each day independently and making note if it is a good day or a bad day for your pet.
-When the bad days are outnumbering the good days, it may be time to consider euthanasia.
+When the bad days are outnumbering the good days, it may be time to consider pet euthanasia in Roanoke.
 Just know there is no “right” time.
 Sometimes you may hear that you will “know” that it is time.
 And this is true for some people.
 But this can be a heartbreaking decision and sometimes people DON’T know.
 And that is OK.
 We can help if you have questions.

 How do I make an appointment?